Joseph Eaves, President

 Maureen Finnerty, Vice President

 Maureen Finnerty retired in January 2005 after 31 years with the National Park Service (NPS).
 During her tenure with NPS, she worked in three national parks, a regional office and completed two tours of duty in the Washington office of the Park Service.
 Her park assignments included being superintendent of Olympic and Everglades National Parks, where she established the Washington National Parks Trust and the South Florida National Park Trust, respectively.
 She also held the position of associate director of park operations in Washington, DC (1994-2000), and associate regional director of operations in Philadelphia.
 Maureen is a recipient of the Department of Interior’s Meritorious Service Award (1996) and the Department’s Distinguished Service Award (2016).
-She is currently the chair of the Coalition to Protect America’s National Parks and serves on the board of the Shenandoah National Park Trust.
-She lives in Haymarket, Va.
+She currently serves on the board of the Shenandoah National Park Trust.
+She lives in Haymarket, VA.

 Jon Hickox, Treasurer